goauthentik/authentik/CONTRIBUTING.md

 authentik can be run locally, all though depending on which part you want to work on, different pre-requisites are required.

 This is documented in the [developer docs](https://goauthentik.io/developer-docs/?utm_source=github)

+### Help with the Docs
+Contributions to the technical documentation are greatly appreciated.
+Open a PR if you have improvements to make or new content to add.
+If you have questions or suggestions about the documentation, open an Issue.
+No contribution is too small.

 ### Pull Requests